zachpino/comm-workshop-s18/week01/readme.md

 [Request an API Key](https://api.census.gov/data/key_signup.html), which will be sent to the email address you provide within 15 minutes or so.
 It may go to your spam folder.

 Keep this 40 character string to yourself, and never share it online.
 Doing so could allow someone else to masquerade as you and hammer the Census API servers.
 Make sure you copy the string somewhere so that it will be easily accessible.
+Each API Key is limited to 500 requests per day.

 #### Browsing the API Data